JMarcosHP/Nextcloud-Guide/README.md

 If you want to configure the proxy for selfhosting, please check this [guide](https://github.com/JMarcosHP/Nextcloud-Guide/blob/main/extras/proxy-config.md#nextcloud-configuration).

 <br/><br/>

 ### Adding Push Notifications support
-First enable notifications, open a browser and login with the admin account.
+First enable notifications, open a web browser and login with the admin account.
 Go to the Administration settings => Notifications
 And set this configuration: